Bad credit personal loans

 How do bad credit personal loans work?

-But in many respects bad credit loans work in the same way as other personal loans.
+In many respects, bad credit loans work in the same way as other personal loans.
 You borrow a fixed amount of money for a fixed term (duration) and repay it in weekly, fortnightly or monthly instalments, plus interest and fees.

 The key difference is that bad credit personal loans are riskier for lenders.
-Because of this, there are some limitations to be aware of.
+Because of this, borrowers can generally expect to pay higher interest rates and fees, and may be limited in how much they can borrow.

 Loan amounts